Dhanka: Etymology

-The Dhanka name may be derived the somewhat pejorative word Dhanak, meaning a forest dweller.
+The Dhanka name may be derived from the somewhat pejorative word Dhanak, meaning a forest dweller.
 However, it could also come from dhanush, meaning bow, which may reflect a historic association with that weapon.
 Tribal people - as agriculturists and hunters - historically carried bows with them everywhere.
 Anthropologist Megan Moodie says that their history and culture is poorly documented and that what does exist "tend[s] to be brief and stress their 'insignificance' and lowness".
 She notes that they are a sub-tribe of the Bhil people, that they are today found throughout much of western India, and that there has been much official confusion regarding their identity, which has tended to impact on their position as a Scheduled Tribe (ST) entitled to various positive discrimination benefits.
-Much of that confusion centres around various names that have been posited as synonyms for ', including ', Dhankia, ' and Valvi.
+Much of that confusion centres around various names that have been posited as synonyms for including Dhankia and Valvi.

 Culture

 The Dhanka share many cultural similarities with the Rathwa and Naikda tribal people, and are largely indistinguishable from them.
 The Rathwa provide pithora ritual paintings for the interior walls of Dhanka homes.
 Described by Shereen Ratnagar as "vibrant colours ... teeming with gods, people, plants, birds and animals", creation of this artform is unique to the Rathwa.